sbstndb/samurai/docs/source/tutorial/reframe_benchmark.rst

       $ ../reframe/bin/reframe \
             -C ci/reframe/config/local.py \
             -c ci/reframe/checks \
-            -n FiniteVolumeAdvection2DTest \
+            -n FiniteVolumeDemoTest \
             -r --performance-report

-   The command stages the sources under ``ci/reframe/stage``, configures CMake with ``-mtune=native -march=native -O3 -g`` and only builds the ``finite-volume-advection-2d`` target.
-During the run the executable is launched with ``--Tf 0.01 --timers --nfiles 1`` so the timer table is emitted to standard output.
+   The command stages the sources under ``ci/reframe/stage``, configures CMake with ``-mtune=native -march=native -O3 -g`` and builds the demo required by each test instance.
+Four runs are executed automatically: advection and Burgers, both with 1 and 2 MPI ranks.
+During the advection runs the executable is launched with ``--Tf 0.01 --timers --nfiles 1`` so the timer table is emitted to standard output.
 ReFrame captures the ``total runtime`` line to populate the performance report.
-The default reference value (1.8 s with a 50% tolerance) can be tightened once several runs establish a baseline on your machine.
+Burgers uses ``--Tf 0.05`` and a single output file, matching the light-weight profiling use case.
+The default references are currently set to ~3.0 s (1 rank) and ~3.3 s (2 ranks) with generous 80% tolerances; refine them once several runs establish a baseline on your machine. tolerance) can be tightened once several runs establish a baseline on your machine.